ashikslab/oddcycle_shannon_capacity/README.md

 paper is also available at https://arxiv.org/abs/1504.01472

-The code is written by the authors of the paper and is uploaded to GitGub for archival and for any refernce use by other researchers.
+The code is written by the authors of the paper and is uploaded to GitGub for archival and for any reference use by other researchers.